-Changing advice: Egg-allergic patients should get flu vaccine without delayJanuary 15th, 2013 in Immunology
+Changing advice: Egg-allergic patients should get flu vaccine without delayJanuary 15, 2013 in Medicine & Health / Immunology

 New recommendations from a task force of allergy experts advise people with an egg allergy to get a flu vaccine, and not to delay with allergy testing before the vaccine.
 Patients had previously been cautioned about vaccination because of concerns about adverse reactions to egg protein in the vaccine.